xebialabs/xl-deploy-kubernetes-operator/documentation/docs/manual/updating-truststore-files.md

 - Linux environment
 - The kubectl command-line tool
 - The yq command-line tool ([Use the latest binary](https://github.com/mikefarah/yq/releases))
-- Access to a Kubernetes cluster with installed Release
+- Access to a Kubernetes cluster with installed deploy

 ## Adding truststore file generic example for Deploy.
 * Add certificate to truststore (XLDTruststore.jks)